Lady Sarah Chatto

-Lady Sarah Frances Elizabeth Chatto (née Armstrong-Jones; born 1 May 1964) is a member of the extended British royal family.
-She is the only daughter of Princess Margaret and Antony Armstrong-Jones, 1st Earl of Snowdon.
+Lady Sarah Frances Elizabeth Chatto (née Armstrong-Jones; born 1 May 1964) is a member of the British royal family.
+She is the only daughter of Princess Margaret, Countess of Snowdon, and Antony Armstrong-Jones, 1st Earl of Snowdon.
 She and her brother, David Armstrong-Jones, 2nd Earl of Snowdon, are the only maternal first cousins of King Charles III.
-She is the youngest grandchild of King George VI and Queen Elizabeth The Queen Mother.
-At her birth, she was seventh in line of succession to the British throne; as of September 2022, she is 27th.
+At her birth, she was 7th in line to the British throne; as of 2025, she is 29th.
 Though she does not undertake public duties, she frequently attends events and ceremonies with the wider royal family.

 Early life and education

-Sarah Armstrong-Jones was born on 1 May 1964 at Kensington Palace in London.
+Lady Sarah Frances Elizabeth Armstrong-Jones was born on 1 May 1964 at Kensington Palace in London.
 She is the second child and only daughter of Princess Margaret and Antony Armstrong-Jones, 1st Earl of Snowdon.
-She was christened in the private chapel at Buckingham Palace on 13 July 1964.
+She was baptised in the private chapel at Buckingham Palace on 13 July 1964.

-Lady Sarah is a godmother to Prince Harry, Duke of Sussex, Lady Rose Gilman, and Lady Louise Windsor.
+Sarah is a godmother to Prince Harry, Duke of Sussex, Lady Rose Gilman, and Lady Louise Windsor.
 She also has half-siblings on her father's side: Polly Fry (born 1960), Lady Frances Armstrong-Jones (born 1979), and Jasper Cable-Alexander (born 1998).

-Lady Sarah and her brother, David, then Viscount Linley, grew up in the nursery of Kensington Palace, Apartment 10.
+Sarah and her brother, David, then Viscount Linley, grew up in the nursery of Kensington Palace, Apartment 10.
 They were raised with a nanny called Verona Sumner, although their parents, especially their father, were comparatively hands-on (for the time), with their father teaching them to build things and be creative.

 Their parents' marriage was fractious; the couple formally separated when Sarah was 12 and divorced when she was 14.
 She and her brother spent weekends, depending on with which parent, at either Nymans or Royal Lodge.
-Holidays were given to the royal estates at Sandringham and Balmoral, where Lady Sarah did a lot of landscape painting.
+Holidays were given to the royal estates at Sandringham and Balmoral, where Sarah did landscape painting.

-Lady Sarah was a bridesmaid at the wedding of her cousin Charles, Prince of Wales, and Lady Diana Spencer.
+Sarah was a bridesmaid at the wedding of her cousin Charles, Prince of Wales, and Lady Diana Spencer.
 She accompanied her mother and brother on an official visit to China and Hong Kong in May 1987.

 She attended Bedales School, which she left with a single A level in Art.
 She enrolled at the Camberwell School of Art.
 She also studied art at the Royal Academy Schools.
 She then spent two years in India with her father, where he was employed to photograph the production of A Passage to India.
 The film's producer, her relative John Knatchbull, 7th Baron Brabourne (son-in-law of Louis Mountbatten, 1st Earl Mountbatten of Burma), gave her a job as an intern assisting the wardrobe department and studying wood gilding under her father's cousin Thomas Messel.
 Returning to England, she enrolled in a two-year course in textile and fabric design at Middlesex Polytechnic (later renamed as Middlesex University).